 The sexual harassment code was developed, and continues to be managed by the Procedure and House Affairs Committee, which includes MPs from all three recognized parties.

 The policy spells out how to report, the process for mediation, privacy protections, and the involvement of the CHRO.

-The code was last reviewed, and amended, by MPs in Oct.
+The code was last reviewed by MPs in Oct.
 2017.

 Mandated to make Parliament harassment free